Jamal is a graduate of Northeastern Seminary and writes on a broad range of topics. His writings are based on other points of view.

 Not My Problem Until it Becomes a Problem

 Dialogue's second obstacle is apathy.
 I am not necessarily referring to a general lack of caring.
 There can be many reasons why a person would not want to educate themselves on conflicting positions.
 Some people are perfectly content with what they know or don't know.
 It is not inconveniencing their lifestyle and being intrusive.
-Or we maybe caught up in other causes that we feel is not related.
+Or we may be caught up in other causes that we feel are not related.
 And dialogue often involves some extra effort as well as possibly going into an uncomfortable and unfamiliar place in order to come to an understanding.
 A good chunk of our nature is to not do that.

 Other people feel they have too much going on in their lives to add the extra effort.
-Rather than a luxury, its about pressing concerns for their families, bills, and daily work which are consuming enough.
+Rather than a luxury, it's about pressing concerns for their families, bills, and daily work which are consuming enough.
 Trying to fit in something as potentially upsetting as understanding a adversaries' position would be difficult at best.
 I have seen this scenario play out working with Rochester's different ethnic and religious communities.

 Similarly, despite leading roles being taken by many of their religious leaders, it was always difficult to get average Muslims to participate as well, though it did happen.
 It was for similar reasons to city churches.
 And most suburban churches refused because they felt they knew enough about other religions and not doing harm to them.
 It was either outside their realm of concern, or seen as going against the mission of converting people to Christ.
 And the non-religious feel they're already not prejudiced anyway so between that and available time, many largely ignore the interfaith efforts as well.